SoundOfTheSky/wplace-bot/README.md

 ## Known issues

-1. Once your session on wesite ends, bot obviously stops
+1. Once your session on website ends, bot obviously stops
 2. Screen with high DPI are unsupported (for now)

 ## Contribution